ISEAL-Community/iseal-core/README-dev.md

 # Technical Documentation
 This document provides technical information about various workflows related to updating and editing the schema and documentation site.

+## About This Project

+The ISEAL Core Metadata Set is maintained primarily in CSV format.
+This decision was made to maintain a balance between being human and machine readable.
+Currently the project consists of:

+- The ISEAL Core Metadata Set, which lives in `data/iseal-core.csv`
+- The FSC<sup>®</sup> extension, which lives in `data/fsc.csv`

+From the CSV we use a series of Python scripts to create the RDF ([TTL](https://en.wikipedia.org/wiki/Turtle_(syntax))) representations of the schema as well as the HTML documentation site.
+All of this is automated using GitHub Actions (see `.github/workflows`) whenever there is a new commit in the repository.

 ## General Requirements

 - Python 3.7+